Complete Intersections with S^1-action: Preliminaries for the proof of Theorem

 \end{proof}

 \begin{cor} For any prime $p$ and \(l>0\) the fixed point manifold $M^{\Zp {p^l}}$ is orientable. \end{cor}

 \begin{proof} If $p$ is an odd prime this is trivial since the action of $\Zp {p^l}$ on the normal bundle of the fixed point manifold induces a complex structure.
 If $p=2$ the claim follows from Proposition \ref{bettiprop}.
 Let $X$ be a connected component of $M^{\Zp {2^l}}$.
 Since $\Zp {2^l}$ acts orientation preserving $X$ is even-dimensional, say $\dim X= 2k$.
-Since $b_{2i}(X)\leq \rank \, H^{2i}(X;\Zp 2)$ and $b_{ev}(M^{\Zp {2^l}})=\rank \, H^{ev}(M^{\Zp {2^l}};\Zp 2)$ by Proposition \ref{bettiprop} we see that $b_{2k}(X)=\rank \, H^{2k}(X;\Zp 2)=1$.
+Since $b_{2i}(X)\leq \rank \, H^{2i}(X;\Zp 2)$ and $b_{\ev}(M^{\Zp {2^l}})=\rank \, H^{\ev}(M^{\Zp {2^l}};\Zp 2)$ by Proposition \ref{bettiprop} we see that $b_{2k}(X)=\rank \, H^{2k}(X;\Zp 2)=1$.
 Hence, $X$ is orientable. \end{proof}

-\begin{remark} If $F\subset M^{\Zp n}$ is a $4$-dimensional component then the corollary above can be applied for a prime $p$ dividing $n$ to see that $F$ is orientable. \end{remark}
+\begin{remark} Suppose $F$ is a connected component of the fixed point manifold $M^{\Zp n}$, $n>1$.
+Then one can apply the corollary above for a prime power dividing $n$ to see that $F$ is orientable. \end{remark}

-Next we recall the classical results for the Euler characteristic and signature.
+Next we recall the classical results for the Euler characteristic and signature of $S^1$-manifolds.
 By the Lefschetz-fixed point formula for the Euler characteristic where the sum runs over the connected components $Z$ of $M^{S^1}$.

-The $S^1$-action induces a complex structure and an orientation on the normal bundle $\nu _Z$ of $Z$.
-For later reference we remark that with respect to this complex structure on the normal bundle the normal $S^1$-weights at $Z$ are all positive.
+An analogous formula holds for the signature if one chooses orientations correctly.
+Recall that the $S^1$-action induces a complex structure and an orientation on the normal bundle $\nu _Z$ of $Z$.
+For later reference we remark that with respect to this complex structure on $\nu _Z$ the normal $S^1$-weights at $Z$ are all positive.
 We equip $Z$ with the orientation which is compatible with the orientations of $\nu _Z$ and $M$.
+It follows from the rigidity of the equivariant signature (see (A.10)) that